Nallebeorn/js13k2026/readme.md

 You can also run `pnpm run build` to build the final distribution in watch mode.
 It'll even print the current zip size on every change!

-See package.json for other scripts (tests etc.).
+See package.json for other scripts
+(tests (which I think don't pass anymore) etc.).